htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 peers which accept surplus.
 Any subsequent excess will then be passed up to the parent node and over to all of its children, recursively.
-Any node that does not accept surplus implements a hard cap on the number of slots that the sum of it’s children use.
+Any node that does not accept surplus implements a hard cap on the number of slots that the sum of it's children use.

 After the *condor_negotiator* calculates the quota assigned to each group, possibly adding in surplus, it then negotiates with the